ryan-lang/pentek-intellidrive-modbus-docs/README.md

 Upon request for more information to Pentek, this PDF was provided, which compliments some of what G33k_B0y found, and provides some new information, but is not comprehensive.

 [PDF File](pid10_modbus.pdf)

+### TODO
+- merge these into a canonical, easily accessible document